Workflow Server in a Docker container

 - Install docker compose following the instructions.

-- clone the repo:
+- clone the repository:

 git clone https://github.com/optimajet/WorkflowServer ~/optimajet-workflowserver